thomasdorch/Brew_Pi/README.md

 # Brew Pi
 This is a project to create a continuous monitor for homebrewing.
-Currently it runs on a Raspberry Pi and uses an arduino connected via to collect data about the brew and display it on a continuous plot.
+Currently it runs on a Raspberry Pi and uses an arduino connected via USB to collect data about the brew and display it on a continuous plot.

 The program is written in Processing and requires the Arduino CLI to programatically upload Arduino sketches as needed.